-Most studies on beach-dune systems and sediment transfer between sub-tidal and supra-tidal zones only consider locations away from inlets (Anthony et al., 2006; Anthony, 2013; Aagaard et al., 2004; Reichmüth and Anthony, 2007).
-Inlet-driven processes such as shoal attachment and channel migration can drive changes in the adjacent coastlines (Fitzgerald et al., 1984; Fenster and Dolan, 1996; Robin et al., 2009; Elias and Van Der Spek, 2006), which in turn can influence sub-tidal/sub-aerial

-- 10 sediment exchange and coastal dune behaviour (Ruessink and Jeuken, 2002; Aagaard et al., 2004; Anthony et al., 2006; Cohn et al., 2017).
-For barrier islands in the Dutch Wadden sea region, beaches close to inlets commonly developed as sand flats due to long-term morphodynamics of its ebb-tidal delta systems, as illustrated by De Hors sand flat at Texel island (The Netherlands) (van Heteren et al., 2006; Elias and Van Der Spek, 2006).
-Those sand flats are large (scale of km) and present great potential for dune growth due to their large beach width, wind velocities, and climate (Bauer et al., 2009; Houser and - 15 Ellis, 2013).
-A recent analysis of annual topographic data (Wijnberg et al., 2017) suggested that supra-tidal storm deposits may form a source for sand supply towards the dunes.
-However, it is unclear during which conditions supra-tidal deposition occurs and whether the amount deposited can be considered significant for dune growth and development.
+Most studies on beach-dune systems and sediment transfer between subtidal and supratidal zones only consider locations away from inlets (Anthony et al., 2006; Anthony, 2013; Aagaard et al., 2004; Reichmüth and Anthony, 2007).
+Inletdriven processes such as shoal attachment and channel migration can drive changes in the adjacent coastlines (Fitzgerald et al., 1984; Fenster and Dolan, 1996; Robin et al., 2009; Elias and Van Der Spek, 2006), which in turn can influence subtidal/subaerial sediment exchange and coastal dune behaviour (Ruessink and Jeuken, 2002; Aagaard et al., 2004; Anthony et al., 2006; Cohn et al., 2017).
+For barrier islands in the Dutch Wadden Sea region, beaches close to inlets commonly developed as sand flats due to long-term morphodynamics of its ebb-tidal delta systems, as illustrated by De Hors sand flat at Texel island (the Netherlands) (van Heteren et al., 2006; Elias and Van Der Spek, 2006).
+Those sand flats are large (scale of kilometres) and present great potential for dune growth due to their large beach width, wind velocities, and climate (Bauer et al., 2009; Houser and Ellis, 2013).
+A recent analysis of annual topographic data (Wijnberg et al., 2017) suggested that supratidal storm deposits may form a source for sand supply towards the dunes.
+However, it is unclear during which conditions supratidal deposition occurs and whether the amount deposited can be considered significant for dune growth and development.

-Therefore, the objective of this study is to identify processes and storm conditions that cause deposition on the sand flat during storm surge flooding and to discuss the relationship between the supra-tidal deposition and sand supply to the dunes.
-We use a site in the Netherlands (Texel island) as a case study, for which we analysed multi-annual topographic data sets together with a field survey and the application of a numerical model to investigate bed level changes at the sand flat during storm surge flooding events.
+Therefore, the objective of this study is to identify processes and storm conditions that cause deposition on the sand flat during storm surge flooding and to discuss the relationship between the supratidal deposition and sand supply to the dunes.
+We use a site in the Netherlands (Texel island) as a case study, for which we analysed multiannual topographic datasets together with a field survey and the application of a numerical model to investigate bed level changes at the sand flat during storm surge flooding events.

-The paper outline is as follows: Section 2 describes the study area characteristics; Section 3 presents the available data, its treatment and usage and explains the numerical model, its concepts, initial conditions and assumptions.
-Section 4 presents the results starting with multi-annual topographic data analysis, the field survey and finally results from the numerical simulations.

-The paper closes with a discussion section (5) and conclusion (6).
+The paper outline is as follows: Sect.
+2 describes the study area characteristics; Sect.
+3 presents the available data, its treatment and usage and explains the numerical model, its concepts, initial conditions, and assumptions.
+Section 4 presents the results starting with multiannual topographic data analysis, the field survey and finally results from the numerical simulations.
+The paper closes with a discussion section (Sect.
+5) and conclusion (Sect.
+6).